romeyiow/appdev2-midterm-project/README.md

 # About Me
 Hi!
 My name is Jerome Imperial and my friends call me Jers :> ...
-I'm an INFJ-T who's passion is playing chess, soccer, and guitar.
+I'm an INFJ-T whose passion is playing chess, soccer, and guitar.
 I'm not exactly into coding but I found meaning in life solving problems especially those that could help the neglected people of the Philippines.
 For that reason, I value my knowledge in coding because solving problems with IT is a common trend this days.

 ## Skills
 - Web Dev (MERN Stack)